Visual Basic Objects

 picShowImage.Width + 1, picShowImage.Height + 1)

-The first statement (which has been split into three lines using the underscore character) draws a blue rectangle around the image on the form using the DrawRectangle() method, which accepts the following parameters:
+The first statement (which we have split into three lines to make it more readable) draws a blue rectangle around the image on the form using the DrawRectangle() method, which accepts the following parameters:

 - a pen